ctkelley/SIAMFANLEquations.jl/README.md

 ## The archival version 1.0 from the date of publication is in the [FA20 branch](https://github.com/ctkelley/SIAMFANLEquations.jl/tree/FA20).

-## Curent version is 1.0.1: minor Project.toml updates

-## Version 1.0.2 will eliminate most implicit imports.
+## Current version is 1.0.2.
+This eliminates most implicit imports.
 Look at [this](/Users/ctk/tex/Active_Papers/MPArray/MultiPrecisionArrays.jl) to see what that's about.

 ## This is the Julia package for my shiny new orange book